pat-hennessy/getting-and-cleaning-data/README.md

 - descriptive labels for the activity indicators (activity_labels.txt)

 **Output**
-- a file containing the tidy data set ("TidyData_SubjectActivityGroupMeans.csv")
+- a file containing the tidy data set ("TidyData_SubjectActivityGroupMeans.txt")
     - the output file is written with comma separated values to facilitate display in popular spreadsheet programs

 **Processing**